alonsoir/kafkaStreaming/README.md

 	In the root folder, run this command:
 	~> kafka-console-producer --broker-list localhost:9092 --topic pharma-topic < pharma.txt

-	You will see the output in the terminal you execute run command.
+	You will see the output in the terminal where you execute run command.

 # STATUS